Draper Experience

 Stitcher: Cesbastian Syrus Gomez

 I cut out the mock-up and sewed it together.
-I helped with finishing on the inside of the jacket and prick-stitching on the pockets.
+I helped with finishing the interior of the jacket and applying prick-stitching to the pockets.

 Viola played by Grace Woosley, photo taken by Luke Jamroz